c00lgat/OBSIDIAN/Introduction to Kubernetes.md

 Completion is a helpful post installation configuration to enable the **minikube** command to respond to typical auto-completion mechanisms, such as completing a command in the terminal by pressing the TAB key.
-To enable completion for the bash shell on Ubuntu: #Minikube_auto
+To enable completion for the bash shell on Ubuntu: #Minikube_auto_completion
 ```bash
 sudo apt install bash-completion
 ```